 Read More: How to Find Cheap Flights to Iceland

 What’s It Like Arriving & Getting Tested in Iceland?

 With almost three months of tourism under its belt, Iceland has smoothed out the arrival process for travelers well.

 After filling out the pre-registration fo0rm, you’ll get a barcode that you’ll need to either print or have handy on your phone.
-As you go through customs, they’ll scan this barcode, giving you a vial for your test and confirming your phone number to text you the results.
+As you go through customs, they’ll scan this barcode, allowing you entry into Iceland or you will be given a vial for your test.
+If you need to take a test, they will also confirm your phone number to text you the results.